verifyica-team/verifyica/README.md

 # Basic example

-Basic ExampleTest that will execute a set of tests against an environment.
+Basic example test that will execute a set of tests against an environment.

 In this example, the environment is ...